• About

 📖 Variations

-• Instead of using pork sausage, you can use turkey sausage for a lower fat option.
-However, if the turkey sausage doesn't give off about two tablespoons of drippings, you may need to add a little oil or butter.
+• Instead of using pork sausage in this homemade sausage gravy recipe, you can use turkey sausage for a lower fat option.
+If the turkey sausage doesn't give off about two tablespoons of drippings, you may need to add a little oil or butter.

 • Use cooked bacon and bacon drippings instead of ground sausage if you prefer.